alexandernieves/app-taxi/README.md

-# Uber Clone with React Native and TypeScript
+# Taxi app with React Native and TypeScript